 Mira Geosciences completed a 3D inversion model of the 100 m spaced ground gravity data that were collected over the Bornite deposit during the 2017 exploration season.
 Using geology to constrain the model, three areas of anomalously higher gravity were defined.
 Unfortunately, none of these intervals were properly tested in 2017 with two holes, those at Anomaly "B" and "C", ending above the gravity anomalies.
 Two of the three identified anomalies from the 2017 inversion modelling changed in size and relative orientation with the updated geologic model.
 Anomaly B, which stretches to the northwest from hole RC17-0238 decreased in extent, likely the result of a thicker-than-previously-modelled Upper Reef carbonate section in RC17-0238.
 Anomaly C is much broader and less defined, indicating that it may be the result of underestimating the SG in the lithology model.
-This anomaly remains untested with the failures of drill holes RC17-0242 and RC18-0245 and should be redrilled in the future.
+This anomaly remains untested with the failures of drill holes RC17-024 and RC18-0245 and should be redrilled in the future.
 Anomaly A is relatively unchanged and remains coincident with the Iron Mountain structure.
 Holes RC18-0246, RC18-0249, and RC18-0250 tested the southwest edge of the anomaly where it joins the South Reef trend.
 Hole RC18-0250 suggests that mineralization wanes to the east, though this hole may have just missed mineralization controlled by the Iron Mountain structure.
-The northeast extent of this anomaly is still considered a viable exploration target.
+The northwest extent of this anomaly is still considered a viable exploration target.

 South32 completed a QAQC review, lithogeochemical-alteration assessment, and a vectoring/targeting exercise on downhole geochemical data on the Bornite deposit.
 The purpose of this exercise was to use downhole analyses to assess the geology, alteration, and mineralogy of the deposit to vector towards mineralization.
 The Bornite sequence can be classified into three geochemical groups including: 1) very low immobiles; 2) low immobiles; and 3) higher immobiles.
 The latter was then subdivided into five groups based on Al, Cr, and V concentrations.
 The very low and low immobile groups are predominately limestones and dolomites (including breccias), whereas increasing Al in higher immobiles represent the increasingly argillaceous/micaceous units (phyllites).
 High Al samples in the lower Bornite sequence can be discriminated from those in the upper sequence based on high Ni:Cu ratios.
-In the South Reef area, lithogeochemistry, supported Trilogy Metals' geologic model, identified the lower, central and upper Bornite sequence units and distinguished many of the logged phyllites from breccias.
-The results support Trilogy Metals' interpretation that the Ruby Zone in the Lower Reef is hosted in units corresponding to the South Reef central sequence.
+In the South Reef area, lithogeochemistry, supported Trilogy Metals' geologic model, identified the lower, central and upper Bornite sequence units and distinguished many of the South Reef central sequence.